 3.3.1.
-Ubuntu 18.04 LTS 64-bit Running on Intel® Xeon® CPU E5-2620v3 Processor
+Ubuntu 16.04 LTS 64-bit Running on Intel® Xeon® E5 Processor

-On the platform that runs the Intel Xeon processor, the module supports the use of AES-NI, SSSE3 and strict assembler for AES implementation, the use of AVX2, AVX, SSSE3 and strict assembler for SHA implementation (SSSE3 implementation is only for SHA-1, SHA-224 and SHA-256), and the use of CLMUL instruction set and strict assembler for GHASH that is used for GCM mode.
+The module supports the use of AES-NI, SSSE3 and strict assembler for AES implementation, the use of AVX2, SSSE3 and strict assembler for SHA implementation (SSSE3 is only used for SHA-1, SHA-224 and SHA-256), and the use of CLMUL instruction set and strict assembler for GHASH that is used for GCM mode.
 The module uses the most efficient implementation based on the processor's capability; this behavior can be also controlled through the use of the capability mask environment variable OPENSSL_ia32cap.